 Matcha Green Tea

 Speaking of healthy teas, Matcha green tea is incredibly healthy.
-Grinding the leaves allows you to ingest the entire leaf to get the most nutrients as possible, rather on having to rely on extracting the nutrients into a liquid.
-Matcha green tea has the incredibly high levels of L-theanine amongst other nutrients.
+Grinding the leaves allows you to ingest the entire leaf to get the most nutrients possible, rather than having to rely on extracting the nutrients into a liquid.
+Matcha green tea has incredibly high levels of L-theanine amongst other nutrients.

 This tea assists your digestive system in taking up Vitamin E and other healthy fibers within the leaf itself.
 Saturated with antioxidants, Matcha green tea is the healthiest Japanese green tea on this list.

-For Macha brew guide, you can refer to HOW TO PREPARE MATCHA GREEN TEA?
+For the Macha brew guide, you can refer to HOW TO PREPARE MATCHA GREEN TEA?